AnggaSOC/SOC-Portfolio/Email Phising Analysis/README.md

 ```
 Sent using **PHPMailer** from the send_phish.php script.
 This indicates that this email was created using **phishing tools.**

-**Investigation Report**
-**1. Incident Summary**
-  * Incident ID : INC-2006-002 | High (Potential Credential Harvesting / Malware Delivery)
-  * Affected Assets : Employee email inbox
-  * Description : The SOC team analyzed a suspicious email reported by an employee.
-The analysis revealed that the email was a phishing attempt that used sender name spoofing and urgency tactics to trick the victim into clicking on a malicious link (credential harvesting).

-**2. Cyber Kill Chain Mapping**
-  * Reconnaissance : The attacker compiles a list of the company's target email addresses (employees).
-  * Weaponization : The attacker created a fake email from HR and sent it to employees
-  * Delivery : The phishing email successfully bypassed the Spam Gateway filter and landed in the victim's inbox.

-**3. Forensic Evidence & Analysis**
-Email Header Analysis
-  * Displayed from : IT Support Team `<support@linuxenic-corp.com>`
-  * Return-Path: `<bounce@suspicious-domain.xyz>`
-  * Received-SPF: fail
-  * dkim=fail
-  * dmarc=fail

 **Case 2**